mahmudulmm/Performance-Testing/README.md

 - Click the BlazeMeter icon in the browser toolbar
 - Click Start Recording
 - Visit the website you want to test
-- Perform actions: click links, fill forms, navigate menus, etc.
+- Perform actions: click links, fill forms, navigate menus.

 **Step 4:**
 -  Save the JMX File